ST. LOUIS BLUES NOTES:

 Marco Scandella – Right Hip (Re-evaluated in 6 months, announced on Sep.
 20)

 Brandon Saad – Upper-Body (Announced on Feb.
 16)

 18 – Recalled forwards Nikita Alexandrov and Matthew Highmore from the Springfield Thunderbirds (AHL)

 17 – Acquired a 2023 First and Third-Round draft pick, as well a 2024 Second-Round draft pick and forwards Mikhail Abramov and Adam Gaudette from the Toronto Maple Leafs in exchange for forwards Ryan O’Reilly and Noel Acciari

-- The Blues and Hurricanes will meet for the 2nd and final time this season
+- The Blues and Senators will meet for the 2nd and final matchup of the season

-- The Blues lost to the Hurricanes in the 1st meeting of the season, 6-4 on Dec.
-1 in St. Louis
+- The Blues won the 1st matchup of the season, 2-1, on Jan.
+16 in St. Louis

-- The Blues have dropped 3 straight games to Carolina, but are 5-4-0 in their last 9 games against the Hurricanes
+- The Blues are 7-2-0 in their last 9 games against Ottawa

 2/23 – vs. Vancouver

 2/25 – vs. Pittsburgh